 Steve Karasik was named Vice President, Remote Production in June 2013 after serving as Senior Coordinating Producer of CBS Sports in 2012 and Coordinating Producer since 2008.
 Karasik oversees all remote event productions, including games for CBS Sports and CBS Sports Network.
-He also is responsible for overseeing content and quality control for all sports production elements involving THE NFL ON CBS, including Super Bowl LIII, Super Bowl 50, Thursday Night Football (2014-2017), the NCAA Division I Men's Basketball Championship, College Football and the SEC ON CBS, PGA TOUR golf, the Masters and PGA Championship, as well as all ancillary programming, including CBS SPORTS SPECTACULAR.
-In addition, Karasik oversees and coordinates the digital production for all CBS Sports properties.
-He also created and produced the Tony Romo Super Bowl LIII show, “Tony Goes to the Super Bowl.”
+He also is responsible for overseeing content and quality control for all sports production elements involving THE NFL ON CBS, including Super Bowl LV, Super Bowl LIII, Super Bowl 50, Thursday Night Football (2014-17), the NCAA Division I Men's Basketball Championship, College Football and the SEC ON CBS, PGA TOUR golf, the Masters and PGA Championship.
+He also produced and was co-creator of the Tony Romo Super Bowl LIII show, “Tony Goes to the Super Bowl.”

 During his tenure at CBS Sports, Karasik also has covered the Daytona 500, the U.S. Open Tennis Championships and the 1998 Olympic Winter Games in Nagano, Japan.

-Karasik graduated from the University of Pennsylvania with a degree in communications and psychology.
-Born Nov.
-16, 1973, in Brooklyn, N.Y., Karasik lives in New York City with his wife, Ilyssa, and sons, Eli and Ben.
+Karasik graduated from the University of Pennsylvania with a degree in Communications and Psychology.
+Born November 16, 1973, in Brooklyn, N.Y., Karasik lives in New York City with his wife, Ilyssa, and sons, Eli and Ben.

 * * * * *